Natural Forest Management

 FAO’s approach to SFM implementation is based on the Forest Principles, which were included in Chapter 11 of Agenda 21, adopted by nations at the 1992 United Nations Conference on Environment and Development.
 FAO’s support is linked to the seven thematic elements defined by the United Nations General Assembly.
-Together with the cross-cutting guidance, these principles and elements are observed in FAO’s normative work related to SFM, including in: various voluntary guidelines; documented and disseminated good practices; norms, standards, policy and legal frameworks developed with respect to forests and forestry; and global advocacy work.
+Together with cross-cutting guidance, these principles and elements are observed in FAO’s normative work related to SFM, including in: various voluntary guidelines; documented and disseminated good practices; norms, standards, policy and legal frameworks developed with respect to forests and forestry; and global advocacy work.

 Intact forest of the Tilarán mountain range in Costa Rica. ©FAO/Giancarlo Pucci

-Support for SFM implementation in FAO is people-centered and builds on society’s increasing awareness of environmental, social and cultural aspects, including participatory processes and gender equality.
-Interactions with other sectors, and the critical roles that forests and trees play in water production, soil conservation, climate-change mitigation, biodiversity conservation and bioenergy, are well recognized, as are the significant contributions that forests and trees make to food security, sustainable livelihoods and the eradication of poverty.
+Support for SFM implementation in FAO is people-centred and builds on society’s increasing awareness of environmental, social and cultural aspects, including participatory processes and gender equality.
+Interactions with other sectors, and the critical roles that forests and trees play in water production, soil conservation, climate-change mitigation, biodiversity conservation and bioenergy are well recognized, as are the significant contributions that forests and trees make to food security, sustainable livelihoods and the eradication of poverty.
 Progress towards sustainability is still limited and there is a need, therefore, to increase SFM, reforestation and forest restoration and to deploy agroforestry systems and other SLM measures in a holistic approach.

 FAO’s focal work areas in forestry embrace global and regional forest-related policies and processes; national forest policies and institutions; information, monitoring and assessment; forest management; and forest products and economic aspects.
-FAO’s competence also includes cross-cutting areas such as natural resource management, land tenure, technological innovations, climate change, and social dimensions, including gender.
+FAO’s competence also includes cross-cutting areas such as natural resource management, land tenure, technological innovations, climate change and social dimensions, including gender.

 FAO, together with partner organizations, is implementing a range of programmes that address various aspects of SFM.
 Some of the key programmes that contribute to improved forest management are described below.